Second CIA contractor testifies in 9/11 case at Guantanamo

 “The opinion of the Department of Justice, the attorney general, or even the president of the United States is not binding on me,” Cohen said during Mitchell’s testimony.

-His decision could have a significant effect on what evidence the government can present in a case that has stalled in pretrial hearings since the May 2012 arraignment of the defendants, who include Khalid Shaikh Mohammad, who has portrayed himself as the mastermind of the Sept.
-11 attacks.
+His decision could have a significant effect on what evidence the government can present in the case against Mohammad and his four co-defendants.
+Proceedings against the men have been bogged down in pretrial hearings since their May 2012 arraignment on charges that include nearly 3,000 counts of murder, hijacking and terrorism.
+They could get the death penalty if convicted at the trial by military commission.

 The proceedings at Guantanamo were being transmitted to several government installations in the U.S., including Fort Meade, Maryland, where they were viewed by The Associated Press.